Rhône

 White Wines: The whites from both regions play nicely with seafood, poultry, and creamy dishes.

 Rhône wines offer something for everyone, from the powerful, complex Syrahs of the north to the friendly, fruity blends of the south.
+Nowadays they also offer elegance and quality and seem so much better value than many of the wines from Burgundy whose prices seem to have gone into orbit!